 The Procurement Vendor Selection Process

 In the P2P process, one of the most important decisions is the selection of the vendor.
 Procurement specialists spend hours researching vendors, products, and pricing.
 But before signing the contract with the preferred vendor, your company should send a Request for Quotation (RFQ) to gather more information about the business and all critical details.
 After your company has all the required information from potential vendors, you’ll need to negotiate.
 The key to selecting a vendor is to keep both the product and P2P process cost as low as possible.
-Always keep in mind you want the best deal for your bucks.
+Always keep in mind you want the best deal for your money.
 According to a recent Balance SMB article, procurement specialists should practice a few negotiation points.

 Most importantly, put pen to paper.
 Make sure the agreed upon terms are detailed in the contract.
 Even the small negotiations should be noted.
 Also, think about negotiations and incentives you and your vendor may want in the foreseeable future.
 Thinking long-term during negotiation ensures a long-lasting partnership supporting your business growth and goals.